LHC experiments for long-lived particles of the dark sector: Post-discovery matters

 The variety of BSM scenarios predicting LLPs and the sensitivity to those by dedicated LLP experiments --- and main detectors equally --- begs the question regarding the power to provide qualitative and even quantitative information about the \emph{nature} of these LLPs in the post-discovery phase.
 The definition of \emph{LLP simplified models}~\cite{Alimena:2019zri} serves as a bridge between specific theoretical models and particular experimental signatures.

+The geometry of two-body $\gamma_{\rm d}/\phi$ decays to massless final states can provide information about their velocity and the ability to discriminate between different $\gamma_{\rm d}/\phi$ masses.
+CODEX-b can reconstruct the $\gamma_{\rm d}/\phi$ velocity to better than 1\% using spacial tracking information.
+If RPC timing information is used in a complementary way to discriminate between slow-moving new states, it is possible to separate between $\phi$ masses of 0.5~\gev and 2.0~\gev.~\cite{Gligorov:2017nwh}

 If the LLP is pair-produced in Higgs boson decays, it is possible to measure the mass of this particle and determine the dominant decay mode with less than 100~observed events in MATHUSLA.
-In more general cases, the latter should be able to distinguish the production mode of the LLP and to determine its mass and spin based on the decay products of the long-lived particle.~\cite{Curtin:2017izq} Moreover, if information from the LLP and the main experiment of the same IP, e.g.\ MATHUSLA and CMS, is combined, the LLP production mode topology could be determined with as few as $\sim100$ observed LLP decays.
+In more general cases, the latter should be able to distinguish the production mode of the LLP and to determine its mass and spin based on the decay products of the long-lived particle.~\cite{Curtin:2017izq}

+Moreover, if information from the LLP and the main experiment of the same IP, e.g.\ MATHUSLA and CMS, is combined, the LLP production mode topology could be determined with as few as $\sim100$ observed LLP decays.
 Underlying theory parameters, like the LLP and parent particle masses, can also be measured with $\lesssim10\%$ precision.~\cite{Barron:2020kfo}